supermemo/SuperMemoScripts/YouTubeReactExtension/README.md

 python serveit.py 8000
 ```

+### SecurityError

+If you get a security error, you may need to increase the number of allowed connections in your browser.
+Link to a SO post for IE on how to do this for WebSockets: https://stackoverflow.com/a/56889101

 ### I'm not sure how to use this...

 1. Download the zip off github, you'll have a SupermemoScripts zip file.